 - Presentations to schools and universities in each destination

-- Our “Climate Solution Contest” met with great interest around the world
+- Our “Climate Solution Contest” has met with great interest around the world

-- The media coverage was, as usual, very high: see https://toptotop.org/about/press/ .
-Everywhere we travelled the media were interested in an interview.
+- For the media coverage go to: https://toptotop.org/about/press/ .
+Everywhere we traveled the media were interested in an interview.
 In all destinations, TV, radio and print media reported very positively about the TOPtoTOP actions.

 Our biggest challenge